2023 Troy Trojans football team

 The 2023 Troy Trojans football team represented Troy University as a member of the West Division of the Sun Belt Conference during the 2023 NCAA Division I FBS football season.
 Led by second-year head coach Jon Sumrall, the Trojans played home games at Veterans Memorial Stadium in Troy, Alabama.

-Previous season

-The Trojans finished the 2022 season 12–2, 7–1 in sun belt play to finish 1st in the west division.
-They beat Coastal Carolina in the Sun Belt Championship, and they beat UTSA in the Cure Bowl.
+The Troy Trojans football team drew an average home attendance of 27,121 in 2023.

+Preseason

+Media poll

+In the Sun Belt preseason coaches' poll, the Trojans were picked to finish in first place in the West division.

+Defensive linemen TJ Jackson and Richard Jibunor and defensive back Reddy Steward were named to the preseason All-Sun Belt first team.
+Running back Kimani Vidal, offensive lineman Daniel King, defensive lineman Javon Solomon, defensive back Dell Pettus, and all purpose back Kimani Vidal were named to the second team.

 Schedule

 The football schedule was announced February 24, 2023.